mariatsarouche/TOP_projects/README.md

-All the projects that were created while i was doing The Odin Project.
+All the projects that i made while i was doing The Odin Project.